Last updated on January 25th, 2026 at 08:33 am

 “Don’t procrastinate.
 Make your Tokyo hotel reservation 1 to 2 months in advance.”

-There are only six wards in greater Tokyo you should focus on to make your Japan trip planning simpler.
+There are only six wards in Greater Tokyo that you should focus on to make your Japan trip planning stress free.

 Let’s take a look at all of them below!